 - If not in a hospital, may use a high-tech surgical facility that meets accreditation

-- Might be a clinic back room that lacks specialised equipment or sanitation monitoring
+- Might also be a clinic back room that lacks specialised equipment or sanitation monitoring

 - May or may not involve a highly experienced Specialist Plastic Surgeon

-- Check education and AHPRA registration, RACS accreditation and memberships
+- Check education and AHPRA (Australian Health Practitioner Regulation Agency) registration, RACS (Royal Australasian College of Surgeons) accreditation and memberships

-- Also, check how many operations they have performed
+- Check how many operations they have performed

 - Review how long that Surgeon has been in practice in Australia

-- Read their Plastic Surgery Google Reviews and other online social media reviews – hear what patients say.
+- Read not only their Plastic Surgery Google Reviews but also other other online social media reviews.

 - Motiva breast implants are currently the most costly breast augmentation implant options in Australia, yet Motiva has been reported to offer certain advantages

-- Motiva brand implants are ONLY available from certified Plastic Surgeons because manufacturers do not allow Cosmetic Doctors to purchase them because they are not FRACS (Plas)
+- Motiva brand implants are ONLY available from certified Plastic Surgeons because manufacturers do not allow Cosmetic Doctors to purchase them because they are not Fellow of the Royal Australasian College of Surgeons (FRACS)

 - Mentor is also a reputable and reliable brand of breast implants in Australia